Fact Sheet: Campus

-present on some 316 international campuses working within ethnic, linguistic, social and professional identities including: athletes and coaches (Athletes in Action), international students (Bridges International), Hispanics/Latinos (Destino), Asian-Americans (Epic), African-Americans (Impact), Korean-Americans (Korean Campus Crusade for Christ), Native Americans/First Nations peoples (Nations), South Asians (Design), ROTC members (Valor), professors (Faculty Commons), and fraternity and sorority members (Greek Life) reaching more than 370,000 unique visitors each month through EveryStudent.com
+present on some 316 international campuses working within ethnic, linguistic, social and professional identities including: athletes and coaches (Athletes in Action), international students (Bridges International), Hispanics/Latinos (Destino), Asian-Americans (Epic), African-Americans (Impact), Korean-Americans (SOON), Native Americans/First Nations peoples (Nations), South Asian Americans (Design), ROTC members (Valor), grad students and professors (Faculty Commons), and fraternity and sorority members (Greek Life) reaching more than 370,000 unique visitors each month through EveryStudent.com

 Located around the country, Cru's Winter Conferences generate momentum, excitement and vision for some 10,000 students each year.

 Locally, nationally and globally Cru helps students meet spiritual and physical needs of those suffering from social injustices (like human trafficking) or natural disasters.